- Working capital assets, such as accounts receivable and inventory, consume cash

 - Hedging strategy.
 If a company actively uses hedging techniques to generate offsetting cash flow, there are less likely to be unexpected changes in working capital, though there will be a transactional cost associated with the hedging transactions themselves.

-Monitoring changes in working capital is one of the key tasks of the chief financial officer, who can alter company practices to manage working capital levels.
+Monitoring changes in working capital is one of the key tasks of the chief financial officer, who can alter company practices to fine-tune working capital levels.
 It is also important to understand changes in working capital from the perspective of cash flow forecasting, so that a business does not experience an unexpected demand for cash.